CodeTeaBooker/UnityConnectChannel/README.md

 * Debug logging capabilities.

 The `DemoScript.cs` and `UIManager.cs` files in `Assets/DevToolKit/Demos/Scripts/` provide practical examples of publishing and subscribing to events.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-5. Push to the branch (`git push origin feature/AmazingFeature`).
-6. Open a Pull Request.

-Please ensure your code adheres to the existing style and that any new features are well-tested.

 ## License